JeremyAnsel/xwa_hooks/xwa_hook_engine_sound/zip/readme.txt

 # craft and weapon sounds
 Suppose that the craft is "FlightModels\[Model].opt".

-To define which sound is played, create a file named "FlightModels\[Model]Sound.txt".
+To define which sound is played, create a file named "FlightModels\[Model]Sound.txt" or create a section named "[Sound]" in "FlightModels\[Model].ini".
 The format is:
 EngineSoundInterior = interior sound type EngineSoundFlyBy = flyby sound type